May 9, 2012, 9:37 a.m. EDT

-Some addition NCLF ACCOMPLISHMENTS
+Some additional NCLF ACCOMPLISHMENTS

-5. Supporting cutting-edge scientific research in the field of cancer and leukemia.
+- Supporting cutting-edge scientific research in the field of cancer and leukemia.
 In particular, the NCLF has established a new Biomedical Cancer Research Center that brings together leading scientists in the fields of molecular biology, stem cell biology, hematology and oncology to work collaboratively to advance knowledge in the field and develop innovative technologies for treating cancer, leukemia and other blood disorders.
-This Research Center is in partnership with two leading medical centers and universities.
+This Research Center is in partnership with leading medical centers and universities.

 - Providing pediatric and adult hematology/oncology patients with the Ninja Power program – an empowering and exciting (and safe) martial arts program , offered at multiple locations throughout the United States (Currently Unavailable).